osisoft/Edge-Data-Store-Docs/content/sds/read-data/enums.md

 ## SdsSearchMode

 The `SdsSearchMode` enum defines search behavior when seeking a stored event near a specified index.
-The following are valid values for `SdsSearchMode`:
+The following table describes valid values for `SdsSearchMode`.

 | Mode  | Enumeration value | Operation |
 | ----- | ----------------- | --------- |